weixian-zhang/FoodTruckJunkie/README.md

 ## Database Specifications

-We are using Azure Database for MySQL and all setup scripts can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/tree/main/src/Scripts/DB).
+I am using Azure Database for MySQL and all setup scripts can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/tree/main/src/Scripts/DB).
 All scripts are written and tested using MySQL Workbench 8.0.
 Scripts include:
 * data loading script that reads food truck data from CSV file and inserts them to the a Table